yosra270/postgresql-auth-with-kerberos/README.md

     */admin@INSAT.TN    *

 For changes to take effect, we need to restart the following service : `sudo systemctl restart krb5-admin-server`

+Once the admin user who manages princpals is created, we need to create the principals.
+We will to create principals for both the client machine and the service server machine.

+**Create a principal for the client**

+    `sudo kadmin.local`
+    kadmin.local:  add_principal yosra
+    Enter password for principal "yosra@INSAT.TN":
+    Re-enter password for principal "yosra@INSAT.TN":
+    Principal "yosra@INSAT.TN" created.

+**Create a principal for the service server**

 ![Principals List](img/principals_list_add_root.png)